LimpidTech/kohana-notifications/README.md

 ## What is it?

 This is a very basic application for displaying user notifications in the kohana framework.
-Notifications are useful displaying different data to users after events happen.
+Notifications are useful for displaying different data to users after events happen.
 For instance, when someone submits to update their profile - you might want the function saving the profile to create a notification saying "Your profile has been updated."

 ## Getting started